 Mexico - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-The Mexican mobile market continues to undergo considerable changes in the wake of efforts to curb the market dominance of Telcel: the regulator in early 2018 obliged the parent company América Móvil to spin off its fixed business from its mobile unit.
+The Mexican mobile market continues to undergo considerable changes in the wake of regulatory efforts to curb the market dominance of Telcel: the regulator in early 2018 obliged the parent company América Móvil to spin off its fixed business from its mobile unit.
 Such measures encouraged the entry of AT&T into the market, with its acquisition of Nextel Mexico and Iusacell, and have also resulted in the greater competitive role being played by MVNOs.
-Although the MVNO sector is slowly making gains, but still accounts for only about 1% of the market.
-Telcel still accounts for about two thirds of the market by subscribers, though it is in the process of selling assets to reduce its share to below 50% in line with government legislation passed in late 2013.

 The regulator has also endeavoured to encourage competition through issuing additional spectrum.
-However, despite efforts to encourage greater competition in the market, only AT&T Mexico and Telcel were eligible to bid for AWS licences at auction in February 2016.
-These concessions expire in late 2030.
-Nevertheless, multi-spectrum auctions are expected to be held by the end of 2017, which will go far in enabling operators to improve the quality of their mobile data offerings.
-These auctions include 130MHz of spectrum in the 2.5GHz band.
+However, despite these efforts only AT&T Mexico and Telcel were eligible to bid for AWS licences at auction in February 2016, while in mid-2018 only AT&T and Movistar were awarded spectrum in the 2.5GHz band.

 In January 2017 the ALTAN consortium was contracted to manage a wholesale mobile network for 20 years, aimed at delivering mobile voice and data to underserved areas.
-The network is to be made available for use in March 2018, initially covering about a third of the population and concentrated on Mexico City, Nuevo Leon, Jalisco, Puebla, Michoacan, Colima, Nayarit, Aguascalientes and Guanajuato.
+The network was made available for use in March 2018, initially covering about a third of the population and concentrated on Mexico City, Nuevo Leon, Jalisco, Puebla, Michoacan, Colima, Nayarit, Aguascalientes and Guanajuato.
 By mid-2018 two MVNOs had launched mobile services on the wholesale network, and Virgin Mobile was looking to switch to it from its existing host network.

-This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2022.
+This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts.